Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 is YES to all these questions.
 Then why is it that most of the worshippers in

-the NT period of time consider it enough
+the NT period of time consider it enough if

-if they give one or two hours per week to Worship and Bible Study and prayer?
+they give one or two hours per week to Worship and Bible Study and prayer?

 Are we burnt out after two hours?
 Tell that to your employer on Monday and see

 how long it takes before you are fired.
-"O Lord, do not pass me by, but do not expect much in return".
+"O Lord, do

 2/29/2004